 $50.00 includes general admission ticket

-Guided tour offered at 1:00 pm on Thursdays
+Guided tour offered at 1:00 pm on Tuesdays and Thursdays

 Enjoy a 1.5-hour guided, VIP tour through the grounds and mansion with an experienced guide and a small group of visitors, plus special access to the mansion balcony.